Drug Test Detection Times: How Long Do Drugs Stay In Your System?

 Rapid Drug Tests

-Some drugs metabolize (break down in the body) quickly, meaning they won’t be detected as easily through a common drug testing method.
 Rapid drug tests often utilize urine or saliva samples to ensure testing doesn’t miss the detection window.

-5 Panel Drug Screen Detection Times
+5-Panel Drug Screen Detection Times

 Standardized drug testing used by employers may test for the same types of drugs each time.